tchen0125/rain-or-ride/README.md

 ### Structure

-1. Ingestion
+1. Ingestion: commands or codes to download data
-2. ETL
+2. ETL: transform or clean data and store them in HDFS
-3. Profiling
+3. Profiling: provides insights for indivial data
-4. Analytics
+4. Analytics: statistical analysis on all dataset (correlation, etc.)

 ## Data Access in HDFS